hci-lab-um/heuristics-for-test-tool-design/H10-What-autonomy-of-work-styles.md

 - How they feel about it, how confident for example?
 - What support you can give via the tool to increase confidence?
 - What else does this tool provide that affects team autonomy or management authority or workstyle?

+The Australian Leadeship Foundation suggest a nine-cell matrix of leader's authority versus team autonomy levels.
+This gives a pattern for what control over workflows teams have.
+Where leaders have high authority and team low autonomy, workflows are more likely to be mandated.
+Where teams have more autonomy they may have more scope for tailoring their workflows.
+- High authority, low autonomy - comtrollling leadership
+- Medium authority, low autonomy - directing leadership
+- Low authority, low autonomy - advising leadership
+- High authority, medium autonomy - co-ordinating leadership
+- Medium authority, medium autonomy - guiding leadership
+- Low authority, medium autonomy - collaborating leadership
+- High authority, high autonomy - delegating leadership
+- Medium authority, high autonomy - empowering leadership
+- Low authority, high autonomy - participating leadership

+![Matrix of the nine options for authority and autonomy levels as in list][automonyandauthority](autonomyversusauthority.jpg)

+[autonomyandauthority]: autonomyversusauthority.jpg

 Relate this back to [H09](H09-What-risks-are-associated-with-those-workflows.md); the domain risks may dictate the workflow, approaches, tools, and the level of autonomy people have to choose and change their workflows.
 In work situations with a high level of autonomy to change approaches and tools, flexibility in the tool workflows will be important.
 In other work places, a low level of flexibility is appropriate.